aulb/aulb.github.io.old/_posts/2017-11-02-storytime.markdown

 - ◇ How would you debug something that keeps seg faulting
 - ◇ How did you get into coding
 - ◇ Explain concepts (API) to a five year old kid

+# Difficult Situation
+- ◇ Disagreements and how would you work through a disagreement
+- ◇ What about disagreements where you have very strong opinions about
+- ◇ How would you deal with missing deadlines
+- ◇ Tell me about a time where you miss a deadline and the resolution
+- ◇ Describe your old boss, how would they rate you

+# Hobbies
+- ◇ What other non technical interest do you have
+- ◇ Walk me through your most interesting side project
+- ◇ What did you build with your best language

 # Basics
 - ◇ What interests you